ns1/cert-manager-webhook-ns1/README.md

 on "ingress shims".

 The gist of it is adding an annotation, and a `tls` section to your Ingress definition.
-A simple ingress example is below.
-We use the `ingress-nginx` ingress controller, but it's the same idea for any ingress.
+A simple ingress example is below with pertinent areas bolded.
+We use the `ingress-nginx` ingress controller, but it should be the same idea for any ingress.

 You do of course, need to set up an `A` Record in `NS1` connecting the domain to the external IP of the ingress controller's LoadBalancer service.
 In the example below the domain would be `my-app.example.com`.

 <pre>
 apiVersion: networking.k8s.io/v1beta1
 kind: Ingress